-We are party to the SGT License Agreement with LSBD, pursuant to which, among other things, the Company licenses certain products from LSBD, and has a 50% interest in BiosensX (North America) Inc. which has exclusive license to use, make, sell and offer to sell products under the intellectual property rights in connection with the Biosensor technology and the glucose/diabetes management field in the United States, Mexico and Canada.
+We are party to the SGT License Agreement with LSBD, pursuant to which, among other things, the Company licenses certain products from LSBD, and have a 50% interest in BiosensX (North America) Inc. which has exclusive license to use, make, sell and offer to sell products under the intellectual property rights in connection with the Biosensor technology the glucose/diabetes management field in the United States, Mexico and Canada.
 According to the Australian Securities and Investment Commission's (ASIC's), Companies and Organizations Register, on May 10, 2022, LSBD filed a Notice of Appointment of External Administrator, followed by a filing of a Deed of Company Arrangement on the August 2, 2022.
-We understand the External Administrator has given notice to a meeting of creditors to be held on July 21, 2023, to consider if the Deed of Company Arrangement should be terminated and LSBD be placed into liquidation.
-This could result in, among other things, parties other than LSBD becoming the owner of the Intellectual Property (IP) rights.
+We understand that LSBD is proposing to undergo a recapitalization of its equity structure on or before June 30, 2023.
+The terms of such recapitalization or other outcome of such administration of LSBD could result in, among other things, change in control of the Licensor or more parties other than LSBD becoming the owner of the Intellectual Property (IP) rights.
 Accordingly, this has an inherent risk of the possibility of modifications to, or the Company's ability to use, the Licensed Products, which could materially and adversely affect the Company's business, financial condition and operating results.